-With over 20 years of symphonic and opera conducting experience, Maestro Christie has led top orchestras all over the world, and has been music director of Minnesota Opera, Phoenix Symphony, and Brooklyn Philharmonic.
+With over 20 years of symphonic and opera conducting experience, Grammy Award-winning Maestro Michael Christie has led top orchestras all over the world, and has been music director of Minnesota Opera, Phoenix Symphony, and Brooklyn Philharmonic.

 Maestro Christie won a GRAMMY-Award, “Best Opera Recording,” for his performance of The (R)evolution of Steve Jobs with Santa Fe Opera, a contemporary opera written by Mason Bates.